fsharp/fslang-design/RFCs/FS-1089-allow-string-everywhere.md

     | Right of 'R
     override this.ToString() =
         match this with
-        | Left x -> string x    // not possible
+        | Left x -> string x    // not possible, FS0670
-        | Right x -> string x   // not possible
+        | Right x -> string x   // not possible, FS0670
 ```

 After this change, the error FS0670 will not be raised anymore, allowing the use of the omnipresent `string` function in more places, and aiding in rapid proto-typing of DU's.

-Motivation for optimizing the IL generation is simple: currently, the statically inlined function `string` creates a lot of non-optimized code, leading to slow execution and less chance for optimizations.
+Motivation for optimizing the IL generation is simple: currently, the statically inlined function `string` always emits the same boxing code, leading to slow execution and less chance for JIT optimizations.
 Examples of this are in the [original language suggestion](https://github.com/fsharp/fslang-suggestions/issues/890) and several user-reported issues, like [#9153](https://github.com/dotnet/fsharp/issues/9153).

-A further motivation is re-instating the original intended mode of operation for `string`.
-There's a lot of statically-resolvable code that is never hit, which appears to be there to special-case the native types `int`, `float` etc. After this change, these optimizable cases will be re-instated, while respecting `enum` special treatment.
+Note that the current code includes optimizations, but this is dead code and are never hit, because everything fits in the first `when struct` case.

 # Detailed design